j-andrews7/j-andrews7.github.io/_projects/genotify.md

 classes: wide
 ---

-Originally a weekend project centered around trying to learn some javascript to build something that'd be useful, [Genotify]((https://github.com/j-andrews7/Genotify)) turned into a tool that I use on a daily basis for quick manual curation of short gene lists.
+Originally a weekend project centered around trying to learn some javascript to build something cross-platform and useful, [Genotify](https://github.com/j-andrews7/Genotify) turned into a tool that I use on a daily basis for quick manual curation of short gene lists.
 The idea grew out of a [Chrome extension](https://chrome.google.com/webstore/detail/genotify/mjlnpmhdfpdgcapoggcinelpooediipn?hl=en) of the same name that provided in-text gene function annotations within a browser that was created with a friend in my first year of grad school.

 If you're a molecular biologist or bioinformaticist, you likely find yourself Googling gene names relatively frequently, especially when doing a heavy lit review or poring through tables of differentially expressed genes.